grace-notes/website/contents/topics/life-of-christ.md

 (a) Revelation 2:7, “To him who overcomes, I will grant to eat of the tree of life, which is in the Paradise of God.”

-· The Paradise of God is the Garden of Eden, which still exists today.
+&bull; The Paradise of God is the Garden of Eden, which still exists today.
 It is the Garden in which Adam and Eve resided, and is now guarded by the cherubs with the flaming swords.

-· In this garden is the tree of life, which was forbidden to the man and woman after the fall, because it causes eternal life, Genesis 3:22.
+&bull; In this garden is the tree of life, which was forbidden to the man and woman after the fall, because it causes eternal life, Genesis 3:22.
 Sinful man plus eternal physical life would equal an eternity of sinfulness.
 God prevented this from His mercy!